— 2008 —

-My first meeting was with a woman named Loren.
+My first meeting was with The Genius.
 She was holding her meetings in her hotel room.
 I remember the walk to the door.
 It had a tone of finality to it.
 A feeling of something coming to an end.
 This was the meeting where our hopes would be dashed. lol.
 Shadow has always been our source of confidence, and on the way to her room, he ducked into a bathroom and vomited.
 He came out of the stall crying.
 He was trembling.
 He walked to the mirror and he said, “Please,” looking into his own eyes.
 “Don’t make me do this.”

 Enter me.
 I spat a few times because of the horrible bile that laced his mouth.
 I don’t know what he had been eating.
 If it was hot assholes I wouldn’t be surprised.
 I had five minutes before I was supposed to be there.
 So I strolled down to the hotel gift shop and got myself a candy bar and a soda.
 I crushed the candy bar.
 Man, I was hungry.
 I drained half the soda, then forced myself to burp all the way up to the room.
 I didn’t want to let out an enormous belch as soon as she opened the door.
 I was a bit late, but she didn’t notice because she was running late, too.